komodt01/terraform-multicloud-landing-zone-template/README.md

-# Multi-Cloud Landing Zone Template (Terraform)
+# Multicloud Landing Zone – Layer 2 (Terraform)

-This repository provides a multi-cloud **Landing Zone reference template** using Terraform for AWS, Azure, Google Cloud, and Oracle Cloud Infrastructure (OCI).
-Each cloud implementation follows the same secure foundational design principles:
+This repository provides a multi-cloud **Layer-2 Landing Zone reference template** using Terraform for AWS, Azure, Google Cloud, and Oracle Cloud Infrastructure (OCI).
+This layer focuses on the secure account/subscription/project baseline—not organizational guardrails.

-- Network segmentation
+Layer-2 means:
+- Foundation applied inside an account, subscription, project, or compartment
+- Baseline networking, logging, monitoring, and IAM/RBAC primitives
+- Deployment-level security controls
+- Consistency across clouds

+Layer-1 Organizational controls (AWS Organizations, Azure Management Groups, GCP Organization policies, SCPs, etc.) intentionally live above this layer.

+---

+## 🧩 What Layer-2 Deploys Across Clouds

+Each cloud implementation includes the same architectural patterns:

+### Networking
+- AWS VPC, Azure VNet, GCP VPC, OCI VCN
 - Public and private subnets
+- Route tables and default segmentation

+### Logging & Monitoring
-- Logging and monitoring enabled by default
+- Logging and telemetry enabled by default:
-- Minimal example IAM/RBAC
-- Baseline controls modeled consistently across clouds

-This repository is intentionally structured to demonstrate **design thinking and architecture**, not just Terraform syntax.
+  - AWS: CloudWatch flow logs
+  - Azure: Diagnostic Settings → Log Analytics
+  - GCP: VPC Flow Logs → Cloud Logging
+  - OCI: Logging → Log Group

+### Identity & Access (Baseline)
+- Example IAM or RBAC assignments
+- Minimal-privilege patterns
+- No hardcoded credentials

+This layer provides the **application-ready cloud foundation**.

 ---

-## 🚀 What This Repository Demonstrates
+## ✔ Why This Repository Exists

-Most Terraform repositories show a deployment.
+Cloud Landing Zones are multi-layered by design.
+This repo focuses deliberately on:

+### Layer-2:
+Secure account/subscription/project setup that is ready for workloads.

-This repository shows **architecture patterns**.
+This repository demonstrates:

-It illustrates how secure landing zones are designed across multiple clouds using:

-- Secure-by-default deployment patterns
+- Architecture and design patterns across clouds
+- Secure defaults and guardrails at the resource level
+- Consistency in multi-cloud infrastructure structure
-- Reusable Terraform layout and variables
+- Landing zone fundamentals applied in Terraform
-- Standardized cloud control plane primitives
-- Common security controls across AWS, Azure, GCP, and OCI

-This is not a one-click production deployment.
+It is not a one-click production deployment.
-It is a reusable, extensible architectural foundation.
+It is a reusable starting point for secure cloud environments.

 ---

 ## 🌐 Supported Clouds

-Each cloud is implemented independently in its own directory:
+The repository includes one folder per cloud:

 ```
 /aws